 B. ADDITIONAL COMMENTS TO SUPPORT JD: There is no natural or man-made discrete and/or confined surface water connection between or among the subject features and any other jurisdictional water.
 Further, there is no evidence of surface-water flow to or from these features, nor are they located within the mapped 100-year flood plain.
 Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into these features.

-Consequently, based on the site inspection and a review of available mapping, as these features are not located immediately upslope of other jurisdictional waters, and based on their respective landscape positions, they do not appear to be a component of any recognizable hydrologic system and they also have no surface or subsurface hydrologic connection to any other jurisdictional water.
+Consequently, based on a review of available mapping, as these features are not located immediately upslope of other jurisdictional waters, and based on their respective landscape positions, they do not appear to be a component of any recognizable hydrologic system and they also have no surface or subsurface hydrologic connection to any other jurisdictional water.
 The observations and findings for each feature are detailed as follows:

-Wetland 10 - (30.8645, -83.6538) The 5.22 acre wetland is located approximately 1,100' from the nearest jurisdictional water and 50 miles from the Suwannee River, the nearest TNW.
-It is located approximately 4.5 miles from the 100-year floodplain.
-The area is located within a pine plantation.
-The uplands that surround the wetland are 2-3' higher in elevation than the surface elevation of the wetland.
-During the inspection of this site, no surface connection (i.e., ditch, swale, etc.) was found between the wetland and other jurisdictional waters.
-Further there is no evidence of surface-water flow to or from the features.
+Wetland 1, 2, and 3- (31.5910, -81.9387) The 4.82, 3.94 and .44 acre wetlands are located along the southeastern boarder of the review area.
+They are approximately 400 feet from the nearest jurisdictional water and approximately 7 miles from the nearest TNW, the Altamaha River.
+They are located approximately 1 mile from the 100-year floodplain.
+The areas are located within a pine plantation.
 Therefore, during times of heavy precipitation, there is a very low probability that floodwaters would reach an elevation necessary for water to flow from other jurisdictional waters into these features.
-The field inspection and attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
-The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Alapaha, which have a sandy texture and are considered permeable.
+The attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
+The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Leefield Sand, which have a sandy texture and are considered well drained.
 Even though the upland soils are permeable, a shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
-Based on observed site conditions and soil permeability, it appears that any subsurface flow would occur from the upland into the wetland.
+Based on site conditions and soil permeability, it appears that any subsuface flow would occur from the upland into the wetland.

-Wetland 11 - (30.8632, -83.6503) The 3.25 acre wetland is located approximately 2,200' from the nearest jurisdictional water and 50 miles from the Suwannee River, the nearest TNW.
-It is located approximately 4.5 miles from the 100-year floodplain.
-The area is located within a pine plantation.
-The uplands that surround the wetland are 2' to 3' higher in elevation than the surface elevation of the wetland.
-During the inspection of this site, no surface connection (i.e., ditch, swale, etc.) was found between the wetland and other jurisdictional waters.
-Further there is no evidence of surface-water flow to or from the features.
+Wetland 16- (31.5983, -81.9491) The 3.73 acre wetland are located along the southwestern boarder of the review area.
+They are approximately 1,000 feet from the nearest jurisdictional water and approximately 7 miles from the nearest TNW, the Altamaha River.
+It is located approximately 1 mile from the 100-year floodplain.
+The areas are located within a pine plantation.
 Therefore, during times of heavy precipitation, there is a very low probability that floodwaters would reach an elevation necessary for water to flow from other jurisdictional waters into these features.
-The field inspection and attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
-The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Alapaha, which have a sandy texture and are considered permeable.
+The attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
+The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Leon Sand, which have a sandy texture and are considered well drained.
 Even though the upland soils are permeable, a shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
-Based on observed site conditions and soil permeability, it appears that any subsuface flow would occur from the upland into the wetland.
+Based on site conditions and soil permeability, it appears that any subsuface flow would occur from the upland into the wetland.